Skip to content

 Eiger is an Alps cluster that provides compute nodes and file systems designed to meet the needs of CPU-only workloads for the HPC Platform.

-The redeployment of eiger.cscs.ch as eiger.alps.cscs.ch introduces changes that may affect some users.
+The redeployment of eiger.cscs.ch as eiger.alps.cscs.ch has introduced changes that may affect some users.

 Breaking changes